protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 In the first section, we described how L1 and L2 nodes are expected to interact within Saturn.
 Running a L1 node is a more demanding operation than running a L2 node, both in terms of hardware requirements and service expectation.
 They are the ones serving requests directly to end-users and processing all the requests coming to Saturn.
 On the other hand, L2 nodes form swarms around single L1 nodes and serve as an extension of their cache.
 They are home machines, with low hardware requirements, that can go offline as they please.

 Thinking of L2 swarms as cache-extensions of their L1 nodes is a good analogy to set payouts.
 In a way, L2s contribute to the performance of L1 nodes.
 The larger and more performant the swarm, the better L1 nodes will be at delivering content.
 As such, it makes sense for L1s to share some of the rewards they receive with the swarms.
 In particular, we can use the previous scoring functions to distribute rewards among L1 nodes.
-Then, based on how each L2 contributed to the service the L1s provided, a part of the rewards distributed will be passed on to the swarms.
+Then, based on how much each L2 contributed to the service the L1s provided, a part of the rewards distributed will be passed on to the swarms.

 With this in mind, the question to answer is how can we measure the contribution of L2 nodes to the service provided by the L1 nodes?
 When a request is submitted to an L1 node, there are two possibilities - either the L1 node has the content cached or it does not.
 If the content is cached, then the swarm has no contribution to the service.
 However, if the content is not cached, the L1 node will request the data to its swarm.
 The L2 nodes that have that content in cache will start sending it to the L1 node and, as such, a part of the rewards obtained from that request should be shared with the L2 operators that sent the content.

 Therefore, we can use the share of bandwidth served from L1 nodes using cache to split the rewards between L2 and L1 nodes.
-If $R$ is the total reward to be distributed in a given epoch and $c$ is the ratio of bandwidth from L1s where the cache was used, then the total reward to be paid to L2 nodes will be $R^* = (1-c) \cdot \gamma \cdot R$.
+If $R$ is the total reward to be distributed in a given epoch and $c$ is the ratio of bandwidth from L1s where the cache was used, then the total reward to be paid to L2 nodes will be $R^* = (1-c) \cdot \gamma \cdot R$, for $\gamma \in [0,1]$.
 Note that we are not giving 100% of the rewards resulting from cache-miss requests to L2s since even in these requests, L1s have a very important role.
 As such, L2s only receive a part of those rewards encoded in the parameter $\gamma$.

 Once we have $R^*$, we can use the same scoring functions to redistribute $R^*$ among L2 nodes.
 An important note here is that uptime is not required for L2s and, as such, we can either lower their uptime threshold or remove the scoring function entirely.